Skip to content

 Backup

-Each backup contains information related to the backup such as creator information, backup notes, backup time, etc.
+Each backup contains information related to the backup such as creator information, backup notes, and backup time

 Each backup is associated with a base fileset and a delta fileset, which together describe the list of files contained in this backup